|

 are still active even after the jellyfish is dead or dying.

-So don't touch jellyfish, even if they are stranded on
+So don't touch jellyfish, or bits of jellyfish, even if these are stranded on

 the beach.